M4sayev/XanButik/README.md

 #### 💡 Design Philosophy
 The goal was to create a shopping interface that feels responsive, natural, and smooth — from hover animations and adaptive pagination to accessible filtering interactions.

+#### 📦 Product Page Features
+- Image gallery with thumbnail selection and mobile swiper.
+- Size and color selectors with active state.
+- Product CTA with:
+  - Add to cart (with size/color validation)
+  - Add to wishlist
+  - Star rating and reviews modal with add-review form

+#### ⚙️ Custom Hooks & Utilities
+- `useTrapFocus` — locks focus inside modals or dropdowns for accessibility
+- `useEscapeKey` — closes popups when Escape key is pressed
+- `useWishlist` — manages wishlist state and toggle functionality
+- `useForm` — handles form state and validation, with automatic error clearing

 ---